startxfr/sxapi-core/docs2/core/session.md

 ### transport using `token`

 Token transport allow you to retrive the session ID by reading an http param.
-You can call your API endpoint's using `?token=xxx` and this transport layer will extract the `xxx` session ID and pass it to the backend.<br>
+You can call your API endpoint's using `?token=xxx` and this transport type will extract the `xxx` session ID and pass it to the backend.<br>
 This transport type is very light.
 Client is in charge of storing the session ID.
 Choose carefully your `param` name to avoid naming conflict with your API endpoints.